 Easier said than done, though.
 Our actions are influenced by society to follow social norms.
 We want to save face because sometimes it’s actually the right thing to do.
 We want to fit in because sometimes sticking out is a bad idea.
 There’s nothing inherently wrong with these things except that they lead to uninspired copycat art.

 People want to be Skrillex.
 They want that lifestyle, that fame, or even that sound.
 They strive to produce things so similar to what he does.
 But why?
 That’s a complete abandonment of who you really are.
 Unless you’re consciously doing copy-cat stuff to make cash (because other people like listening to what’s popular), then you have to question why you’d want to mimic someone else so intimately.
 That’s not being yourself.
 That’s not being vulnerable.

 This is a problem with watching too many tutorials on sound design and production.
 After a while, you end up creating things far removed from your own personal voice.
 Your production becomes way too influenced.

 First up, don’t second guess yourself.
 Learn to trust your first instincts.
-Second guessing is always a result of some stupid external influence causing you to think your first, natural impulse, was incorrect.
-Anybody who has taken a multiple choice test in their lives knows the pitfalls of this.
+Second guessing is usually a result of some stupid external influence causing you to think your first, natural impulse, was incorrect.
+Anybody who has taken a multiple choice test in their life knows the pitfalls of this.
 Usually, your first choice is the right one.